ronbenbenishti/PDF-downloader/README.md

 # PDF-downloader
-Scan and download all .PDF files from digitalwhisper . co . il
+Scan and download all .PDF files from digitalwhisper.co.il

 ## Features: ##
 * Dealing with duplicate files